mobiusml/aana_sdk/docs/pages/model_hub/text_generation.md

     )
     ```

-To use Gemlite with on-the-fly quantization, you need to set `gemlite_mode` to `GemliteMode.ONTHEFLY` in the `VLLMConfig`.
-Also, set dtype to `Dtype.FLOAT16` and pass the quantization configuration in the `gemlite_config` parameter.
+To use Gemlite with on-the-fly quantization, you need to set `gemlite_mode` to `GemliteMode.ONTHEFLY` in the `VLLMConfig` and pass the quantization configuration in the `gemlite_config` parameter.

 ??? example "A8W8 On-the-fly Qwen2.5-VL 3B Instruct"

     ```python
     from aana.core.models.sampling import SamplingParams
-    from aana.core.models.types import Dtype
     from aana.deployments.vllm_deployment import (
         GemliteMode,
         GemliteQuantizationConfig,